jacqueline-rivera/customer-churn/README.md

   * _Churn_ - 'Yes' if customer left the company this quarter, 'No' if not

 # Data Preparation
 Checking the data types tells us that the _TotalCharges_ feature is of the object data type instead of float64.
+The code below revealed that there are 11 blanks in _TotalCharges_.
+These blanks were converted to NaN and the rows that contained null values were dropped.
+The resulting data frame contains 7,032 records.

 ```python
 # check what is causing the object data type
 print([x for x in data['TotalCharges'] if any(char.isdigit() for char in x) == False])
 ```
-The code above revealed that there are 11 blanks in _TotalCharges_.
-These blanks were converted to NaN and then rows that contained null values were dropped.
-The resulting data frame contains 7,032 records.

 # EDA